Dave031387/TextTemplateProcessor/README.md

 # Text Template Processor
 ## Overview
-***Text Template Processor*** is a class library written in C# 10 and .NET 6 that allows you to easily create console applications for processing text template files and generating new text files from the templates.
+***Text Template Processor*** is a class library written in C# 12 and .NET 8 that allows you to easily create console applications for processing text template files and generating new text files from those templates.
 The library implements the following features:

 - Control of the indentation of each generated text line (see the section covering [Text Lines](#text-lines).)
 - Support for named tokens that act as placeholders for generated text (see the section covering [Tokens](#tokens).)
 - Template files are made up of named blocks of text lines (called *Segments*) that are logical units that can be pieced together in any order to generate the final output file (see the section on [Segment Header Lines](#segment-header-lines).)
 - A special *Segment* called a *Pad Segment* can be defined to be automatically placed between consecutive occurrences of the same named *Segment*
-- Special handling of the indentation of the first line of a *Segment* the first time that *Segment* is processed (called a "first time indent", this and the *Pad Segment* are covered in the section on [Segment Options](#segment-options).)
+- Special handling of the indentation of the first line of a *Segment* the first time that *Segment* is processed.
+This is called a "first time indent".
+  (This and the *Pad Segment* are covered in the section on [Segment Options](#segment-options).)
 - Extensive validation of the text template file to ensure it is valid and usable
 - Detailed informational, warning, and error messages (messages are displayed in a *Console* window)